rahalrazika/The-Next-web/README.md

-# The-Next-web
+# The Next Web

+> A clone of the homepage page of the The Next Web.

 ![screenshot](assets/Screenshot.png)

-This project was created  for parcticing and  Building with Responsive Design in HTML and CSS using the page of [the next web](https://thenextweb.com) like an example.
+This project is a clone of the homepage of The Next Web made with HTML & CSS.

 ## Built With